tirilab/SDoH-Pregnancy-NLP-MIMIC/README.md

 ## Data

-The project uses data from:
+The project uses data from MIMIC database (MIMIC III and IV), the annotated data can be found on [PhysioNet](https://physionet.org/projects/H5W31CeYx0EOsB05USg4/overview/):
-- **MIMIC-III:** Discharge notes, patient demographics, ICD diagnoses, and ICD procedures.
+- **MIMICIII_annotation_PregnancySDOH.csv:** Discharge notes with text, and annotations for substance use, social support and occupation.
-- **MIMIC-IV:** Discharge notes, admissions, and patient demographics.
+- **MIMICIV_annotation_PregnancySDOH.csv:** Discharge notes, admissions, and patient demographics.

 **Note:** Access to the MIMIC databases requires completion of the required training and adherence to the data use agreement.
 [MIMIC Training](https://www.physionet.org/content/mimic-iv-note/view-required-training/2.2/)